89luca89/distrobox/docs/posts/run_latest_gnome_kde_on_distrobox.md

 user@fedora-rawhide:~$ ln -s /run/host/run/systemd/system /run/systemd
 ```

-Then we can proceed to install KDE in the container:
+Then we can proceed to install Plasma in the container:

 ```shell
 user@fedora-rawhide:~$ sudo dnf groupinstall KDE
 ```

-### Generate session file - KDE
+### Generate session file - KDE Plasma

 We need to add a desktop file for the session on the host's file system,
 so that it appears on your login manager (Be it SSDM or GDM)